Car Battery Recycling In Australia

 Surprisingly, over 98 percent of a lead-acid battery can be reclaimed if recycled.
 The plastic, acid, and lead components can be re-processed and manufactured into various other products, including detergents, cabling, and guideposts.
 In turn, this allows the demand for plastic to reduce.
 We all know what less plastic in the world means for humans, wildlife, and the environment as a whole.

-Before you do anything with your dead car battery, call up C.D.
-Dodd Recycling Services.
+Before you do anything with your dead car battery, call up a Scrap Metal Recycling Company who can handle Battery Recycling in Perth.
 They’ll come to pick it up and pay you cash on the spot or tell you where you can drop it off and collect payment.
 If transporting the lead-acid battery by yourself or with loved ones, make sure you take the following precautions when handling the battery:

 - Wear gloves